seancoyne/seancoyne.github.io/source/_posts/2012-02-12-github-gist-renderer-for-blogcfc.markdown

 categories: [ColdFusion]
 ---

-I created a quick renderer for Github Gists for use within <a href="http://www.blogcfc.com/" target="_blank">BlogCFC</a> entries.
+I created a quick renderer for Github Gists for use within [BlogCFC](http://www.blogcfc.com/) entries.
 You can see it in action right here.
-If interested just grab the code from the gist below and save it to /org/camden/blog/render/gist.cfc.
+If interested just grab the code from the gist below and save it to `/org/camden/blog/render/gist.cfc`.
 You can then use

 {% gist 8810495 %}